Category: Social Media

 Please note that you must be an active member of the Educators Academy Section to register for this brown bag discussion.
 PRSA members, join the Educators Academy today.

-Alisa Agozzino, Ph.D., assistant professor of public relations, Ohio Northern University
+Alisa Agozzino, Ph.D., APR, assistant professor, Ohio Northern University

 Agozzino serves as editor-in-chief for the national Public Relations Society of America (PRSA) Educator’s Academy newsletter and also is the co-chair of the Central Ohio PRSA public relations committee.
 Dr. Agozzino's main research interest lies in social media tools within the public relations field.
 Her current research agenda examines how social media impacts different industries — from nonprofit, to admissions offices, to public relations professionals.